-Yesterday, most of the Northeast had a snow day.
+Yesterday, most of the Northeast had a snow day and was craving a tomato sandwich with cheese.
 My wife, Christine and I stayed inside all day, worked on some projects and did a lot of relaxing.
 It reminded me of how much I loved snow days in upstate Vermont when I was a kid.
 Sometimes, one snow day would turn into two or three if there was a particularly bad blizzard.
 One of my best memories of having the day off was my Mom making us something yummy.
 Meatloaf, Kraft macaroni and cheese, tuna grinders or grilled cheese sandwiches.
 I assure you nothing healthy was eaten, but boy oh boy they sure did taste good!
 Times have changed for me and I rarely eat this way anymore, but when I do I try to make it as tasty as possible while still maintaining some semblance of health.

 Provolone and Tomato Sandwich Grilled in Olive Oil